Easy Brown Sugar Glaze For Cake

 - Add 1/4 cup butter to a small saucepan over medium heat.

 - When melted add in the 1/2 cup brown sugar, and stir until melted.
+Make sure the brown sugar is melted before continuing or it can make the glaze grainy.

 - Add in the 1 cup powdered sugar and take off the heat.